ihmeuw/vivarium_research/docs/source/models/risk_effects/child_growth_failure/cgf_2021/index.rst

 we will convert to incidence and EMR relative risks.
 More information on this conversion is below.

+In order to account for the high degree of correlation between CGF indicators, GBD used a constrained optimisation method to adjust the observed univariate RRs that come out of the Burden of Proof analysis.
+Using a joint distribution of stunting, underweight, and wasting, they generated one thousand RR draws for each univariate indicator and severity.
+Then they altered these univariate RRs for each causes based upon interactions among the CGF indicators.
+This means that the resulting RRs are independent of other CGF risks.

 Vivarium Modeling Strategy
 --------------------------